 - Family Daycare – Unlike daycare centers, family daycare centers are usually run from a person’s home, and you may be able to find one conveniently located in your neighborhood or near your place of work.
 They are usually cheaper than daycare centers.

 - Babysitter – Babysitters are usually hired by the hour to take care of children.
-They can look after your children at your home or theirs, and usually work part-time hours.
+They often have completed a babysitter course, can look after your children at your home or theirs, and usually work part-time hours.
 Babysitters are often found through word-of-mouth and local recommendations.

 - Nanny – A nanny provides in-home support and will usually have a more involved relationship with your family than a babysitter.
 Most nannies have a full-time career in childcare and many have official qualifications.

 Start by sitting down as a family and discussing your childcare plans.
 There are many childcare options available, and you’ll want to choose the one that best meets the needs of your family.